Child and Adult Care Food Program

 How may assistance be used?

 USDA's Food and Nutrition Service (FNS) makes funds available to States for disbursement to eligible institutions to reimburse their costs in providing meals and snacks to children and adult participants enrolled in nonresidential day care, children attending afterschool care programs, and children residing in emergency shelters.
 Disbursement is made on the basis of the number of breakfasts, lunches, suppers, and snacks served, using annually adjusted reimbursement rates specified by law.
-CACFP allows reimbursement for up to two meals and one snack served each day to children through the age of 12, children of migrant workers through the age of 15, and persons with disabilities, in child care centers and day care homes.
+CACFP allows reimbursement for up to two meals and one snack served each day to children through age 12, children of migrant workers through age 15, and persons with disabilities, in child care centers and day care homes.
 Adult day care centers receive reimbursement for up to two meals and one snack served each day to enrolled adults who are functionally impaired or age 60 and older.
-CACFP also provides reimbursement to emergency shelters for up to three meals served each day to residents age 18 and younger.
-In at-risk afterschool care programs, reimbursement is available for one snack and an additional meal served each day, during the regular school year, to children through the age of 18.
+In afterschool care programs in low-income areas, reimbursement is available for one snack and one additional meal served each day, during the regular school year, to children and youth through age 18.
+CACFP also provides reimbursement to emergency shelters for up to three meals served each day to children or young people through age 18.
 All meals must meet USDA standards to be eligible for reimbursement.
-Funds are also paid to States for administrative expenses related to Program staffing and oversight, as well as for audit expenses associated with CACFP administration.
+Funds are also paid to States and family day-care home sponsors for administrative expenses related to Program staffing and oversight, as well as for audit expenses associated with CACFP administration.

 What are the requirements after being awarded this opportunity?